wp-plugins/tg29359-taxonomy-widget/readme.txt

 == Upgrade Notice ==

 = 0.0.5 =
+This version fixed the problem that occurs if two or more instances of this widget are used as dropdowns on a page.
-If you are using just one instance of this widget on a page, you do not need to upgrade to this version.
+If you are using just one instance, you do not need to upgrade to this version.
-But if you want to use more than one instance of this widget on a page, upgrade to this version.
+But if you want more than one instance, upgrade it.

 = 0.0.4 =
 User of the previous version do not need to upgrade to this version.